samuel-jimenez/GramEditor/docs/src/languages/nim.md

 ## Formatting

-To use [arnetheduck/nph](https://github.com/arnetheduck/nph) as a formatter, follow the [nph installation instructions](https://github.com/arnetheduck/nph?tab=readme-ov-file#installation) and add this to your Tehanu `settings.json`:
+To use [arnetheduck/nph](https://github.com/arnetheduck/nph) as a formatter, follow the [nph installation instructions](https://github.com/arnetheduck/nph?tab=readme-ov-file#installation) and add this to your Gram `settings.json`:

 ```json [settings]
   "languages": {